gwk/pithy/legs/readme.md

-writeup v0
-Dedicated to the public domain under CC0: https://creativecommons.org/publicdomain/zero/1.0/.

 # Legs

 Legs is a lexer generator.
-It takes as input a .legs file consisting of pattern definitions, and outputs code.
+It takes as input a `.legs` file consisting of pattern definitions, and outputs code.
 Currently it only outputs Swift code, but I would like to extend it to support other languages.
 The long-term goal of this project is to support correct generation of Unicode-aware lexers for a variety of targets (outputs), including various programming languages but also their regular expression engines and text editor syntax definitions.
 No more nightmare TextMate language definitions!

 Legs is distinguished by the following features:
 * Parses UTF-8 data directly; it does not require a preceding conversion to the String datatype.